openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 #### 5.2.2.3 Clients not requesting openid scope

-If the client does not requests the openid scope, the authorization server
+If the client does not request the openid scope, the authorization server

 1. shall require the `state` parameter defined in Section 4.1.1 of [RFC6749].